Using WordWeb Pro

 You do not need to be online to

-You just need a computer running Windows 2000, XP, Vista or Windows 7.
+You just need a computer running Windows XP, Vista, Windows 7 or Windows 8 (desktop).

 in the online dictionary.